nasa/fprime/docs/Tutorials/HelloWorld/Deployments.md

 `helloWorld` is the name of the component instance.
 Like variable names, component instance names should be descriptive and are typically named in camel or snake case.

-Finally, an instance initializer must be added to topology instances defined in `MyDeploymment/Top/instances.fpp` file.
+Next, an instance initializer must be added to topology instances defined in `MyDeploymment/Top/instances.fpp` file.
 Since the `HelloWorld` component is an `active` component it should be added to the active components section and should define a priority and queue depth options.
 This is shown below.